 - 1/2 cup butter

 - 2 cans Rotel diced tomatoes

 - 2 tablespoons Worcestershire sauce

-When the chicken is cool enough to handle, remove the meat from the bones and chop up the chicken meat into bite-sized pieces.
+- When the chicken is cool enough to handle, remove the meat from the bones and chop up the chicken meat into bite-sized pieces.

 Tips and Variations

 - For fewer tomatoes in the casserole, you can replace one of the cans of Rotel tomatoes with a can of condensed cream of mushroom soup (10 3/4 ounces).
 This will bring a creamy component to the dish and will complement well with the chopped mushrooms.

 Omit the celery, if desired.

 Use a large store-bought rotisserie chicken for the chicken and commercial chicken broth for cooking liquid for the spaghetti.
-Or use about 4 to 6 cups of diced leftover chicken or turkey and 2 cups of commercial chicken.
+Or use about 4 to 6 cups of diced leftover chicken or turkey and 2 cups of commercial or pre-made chicken stock.

 Another option is to bake this dish like a classic casserole.
 To do this, transfer the vegetable and tomato mixture to a large baking dish and add the spaghetti, chicken, and half of the cheese.
-Top with the remaining cheese and bake in a 350 F (180 C/Gas 4) oven for 15 to 20 minutes or until cooked through and bubbly.
+Top with the remaining cheese and bake in a 350-degree Fahrenheit oven for 15 to 20 minutes or until cooked through and bubbly.